-Fourteenth-floor rooms, suites, and lounge have recently had a complete re-do in a light modern and organic look.
-Most accommodations on the 14th floor are suites, but regular guest rooms (called Standard Club Rooms) on this floor are larger than the rest and have deep balconies, larger baths, and spectacular views of either the Magic Kingdom or Bay Lake (view is on request only).
+Fourteenth-floor rooms, suites are done in a light modern and organic look.
+Most accommodations on the 14th floor are suites, but regular-size guest rooms (called Standard Club Rooms) on this floor are larger than the rest and have deep balconies, larger baths, and spectacular views of either the Magic Kingdom or Bay Lake (view is on request only).
 All have the exclusive use of the Tower Club concierge lounge offering the same amenities as the Atrium Club but in a more intimate setting.
 And because it is the only guest room floor not suspended over the Grand Concourse you won’t be awakened in the early morning hours by the sound of Chef Mickey’s, although those on the Magic Kingdom side might hear noise in the evening from the California Grill above them.

 The lofty suites on Disney's Contemporary Resort's 14th floor come with spectacular views and minimalistic luxury.